Useful Notes: Washington Metro

 The Lines are:

-- The Red Line runs in a U-shape from Glenmont, MD, to Shady Grove, MD, looping through Downtown at Union Station (where you can connect to Amtrak, MARC and VRE commuter rail, and intercity bus services) and Metro Center.
+- The Red Line covers northern DC and the city's northern suburbs in Maryland, running in a U-shape from Glenmont, MD, to Shady Grove, MD, looping through Downtown at Union Station (where you can connect to Amtrak, MARC and VRE commuter rail, and intercity bus services) and Metro Center.
 It is one of only two lines not to cross into Virginia.

-- The Blue Line runs in an L-shape from Franconia-Springfield in Virginia to Largo Town Center to the east of the city in Maryland.
+- The Blue Line runs in an L-shape from Franconia-Springfield in Virginia to the south of the District to Largo Town Center to the east in Maryland.
 It runs concurrently with the Orange and Silver Lines for most of its run.

-- The Orange Line runs in a generally straight line from Vienna, VA to New Carrolton, MD.
+- The Orange Line runs in a generally straight line from Vienna, VA in the west to New Carrolton, MD in the east.
 It runs concurrently with the Blue Line for most of its route in the District from Rosslyn to Armory Stadium, and with the Silver Line from east of West Falls Church to Armory Stadium.

-- The Yellow Line runs in a generally straight line from Huntington, VA to Fort Totten Station in the District.
+- The Yellow Line runs in a generally straight line from Huntington, VA in the south to Fort Totten Station in the northern part of the District.
 It runs concurrently with the Blue Line for most of its route in Virginia; concurrence runs from King Street in Old Town Alexandria to The Pentagon.
 In the District, it mostly runs concurrently with...

-- The Green Line, which runs in a general C-shape from Branch Avenue in Suitland, MD, to Greenbelt, MD.
+- The Green Line, which runs in a general C-shape from Branch Avenue in Suitland, MD southeast of the District, to Greenbelt, MD northeast of the District.
 Helpful tip: Best way to get to the University of Maryland.
 Like the Red Line, it does not run into Virginia.

-- The Silver Line, partially completed as of this writing, will run from Loudoun County, VA to Largo Town Center, running by Washington Dulles International Airport on the way.
+- The Silver Line, partially completed as of this writing, will run from Loudoun County, VA in the west to the aforementioned Largo Town Center in the east, running by Washington Dulles International Airport on the way.
 It will mostly be concurrent with the Orange Line, diverging at East Falls Church, and share the Blue Line up to Largo Town Center.

 There have been several proposed extensions; the one that seems to be most likely (despite thirty years of delays